NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic: Results and Discussion

 All the proteins and ligands maintain their structures in the simulations with both methods (MM and NNP/MM).
 The protein RMSD fluctuates in the range of \SIrange{1.8}{2.8}{\angstrom} and the residue RMSF have similar magnitudes when comparing the same protein with both methods.
 The ligand RMSD fluctuates in the range of \SIrange{0.2}{1.7}{\angstrom}.
-In case of 1AJV and 2P95, there is no significant difference between MM and NNP/MM, but, in case of 1HPO and 3BE9, the fluctuations are larger by \SI{\sim 0.3}{\angstrom} for NNP/MM.
-The time series pf protein RMSD, residue RMSF, and ligand RMSD are available in the supplementary information (Figure~S21-S32).\todo{check} The difference of the ligand RMSD is expect because, as previous works\cite{galvelis2019scalable, lahey2020benchmarking, rufa2020towards} indicates, ANI-2x models the dihedral angles more accurately than GAFF.
-Also, it is important to note that our simulations are 50 times longer than previously reported\cite{lahey2020simulating} and have not resulted to any non-physical conformation.
+In the case of 1AJV and 2P95, there is no significant difference between MM and NNP/MM, but, in the case of 1HPO and 3BE9, the fluctuations are larger by \SI{\sim 0.3}{\angstrom} for NNP/MM.
+The time series of protein RMSD, residue RMSF, and ligand RMSD are available in the supplementary information (Figure~S23-S34).
+The difference of the ligand RMSD is expected because, as previous works\cite{galvelis2019scalable, lahey2020benchmarking, rufa2020towards} indicates, ANI-2x models the dihedral angles more accurately than GAFF.
+Also, it is important to note that our simulations are 50 times longer than previously reported\cite{lahey2020simulating} and have not resulted in any non-physical conformation.

 The dominant protein-ligand interactions (Figure~\ref{fig:plewview}) qualitatively agree between MM and NNP/MM for all the complexes.
-The full list of ligand-protein interactions and technical details are available in the supplementary information (Table~S2-S9).\todo{check}
+The full list of ligand-protein interactions and technical details are available in the supplementary information (Table~S1-S8).
+Note, the protein-ligand systems have been chosen for demonstration only and further analysis is beyond the scope of this work.

-\subsection{Simulation speed}
+\subsubsection{Simulation speed}

-On average, NNPOps\cite{nnpops} accelerates ANI calculations (energy and forces) 5.9~times (Table~\ref{tab:nnp-speed}).
+On average, NNPOps\cite{nnpops} accelerates ANI calculations (energy and forces) 6.5~times (Table~\ref{tab:nnp-speed}).
 The is no strict dependency between the ligand size and the calculation time, which suggests significant overhead is coming from auxiliary operations rather than the computation of NNPs.
-The overhead mainly comes from PyTorch, which is optimized for batch computing rather low latency\cite{paszke2019pytorch}.
+The overhead mainly comes from PyTorch, which is optimized for batch computing rather than low latency\cite{paszke2019pytorch}.